 Conversionโ€ขโ€ข6 min read

-How to A/B Test Your Bio Link (And Why You Should)
+How to A/B Test Your Bio Link, and Why You Should

-You don't need Optimizely to A/B test your bio link.
-Here's the simple weekly test protocol creators use to lift conversions 20โ€“40%.
+You do not need Optimizely to A/B test a bio link.
+Here is the weekly test protocol creators use to lift conversion 20 to 40%.

 A/B testing sounds like something only big marketing teams do.
-In reality, any creator with a bio link can run a valid test in a week โ€” and the returns are outsized.
-Here's the simple protocol.
+In reality, any creator with a bio link can run a valid test in a week, and the returns are outsized.
+Here is the simple protocol.

 What you can test